-Complementary methods refer to treatments that are used along with your regular medical care.
-Alternative treatments are used instead of a doctor’s medical treatment.
+Complementary methods refer to treatments that are in use along with your regular medical care.
 Although some of these methods might be helpful in relieving symptoms or helping you feel better, many have not been proven to work.

 Be sure to talk to your cancer care team about any method you are thinking about using.
-They can help you learn what is known (or not known) about the method, which can help you make an informed decision.
+They can help you learn what we know and don’t about the method, which can help you make a decision.

 A few years back, the mortality rate was very high due to this disease.
 Now even though mortality is declining, the diagnosis still poses a huge threat for the affected woman and her close family.